-As Pepperdine University adapts to rapid changes this fall semester due to COVID-19, Pepperdine Libraries is also implementing ways to support our community.
+As Pepperdine University continues to respond to COVID-19, Pepperdine Libraries is also working to support our community.
 In addition to updating webpages of resources for students and faculty, we are hosting webinars on how electronic reserves can support faculty during this trying time.

 E-Reserves are a great tool for faculty and for students.
 Please consult the list of materials that can (and cannot) be placed on E-Reserve and see the FAQs below before completing the request form!

 How many pages or chapters from one book can I put on e-Reserves?

 What if I want to include a video on e-Reserves for an online course?